farithadnan/n8n-mcp-client/README.md

 - Python 3.11 with necessary dependencies
 - uv package manager for fast dependency resolution
 - All required Python packages for MCP client development
-- Tools for debugging and testing
-Pre-configured development environment